• Skip to primary navigation

 Especially when it ends up tasting better than the coffee shop!

+It's naturally sweetened, and is easily vegan and dairy free.
 The kind of treat you can feel great about enjoying.

 I make this recipe whenever I want a caffeine-free drink as it's the perfect pick-me-up (although feel free to add a shot of espresso if desired).
+Make it hot or iced, as you see fit.

 Pair it with a vegan, gluten free Carrot Cake Muffin and you're good to go!

-Woman's hand stirring dairy free rose latte.
+Woman's hand stirring dairy free rose latte decorated with rose petals.

 So comforting on cold days.
-It's quite literally like a hug in a mug, and the soothing taste of rose is so relaxing.
+It's quite literally a hug in a mug, and the soothing taste of rose is so relaxing.

-It can be dairy free but you'd never know!
+Dairy free but you'd never know!
 Oat, almond or soy milk work so well in this drink and you won't miss the dairy.

-If you're not concerned about your milk frothing and would like to make your own, try my 2 Ingredient Hemp Milk.
+If you're not concerned about your milk frothing and would like to make your own, try my 2 ingredient hemp milk.

 Contains antioxidants.
 Which help protect cells from damage.